When Will Michigan Online Casinos Launch?

 Michigan is keeping tight control over its gaming industry by only allowing online gaming to come from licensed casinos.
 It’s a way for Michigan to stave off scam sites that accept bets but never pay out winnings.
 It’s also probably how lawmakers appealed to gambling opponents to assure them that gambling would be a respectable industry in Michigan.

 Only people 21 and older and who are not in the online casino’s self-exclusion database.
 The age requirement is straightforward, but the self-exclusion database may not be.

 The self-exclusion database is a voluntary measure to protect problem gamblers from themselves.
 Bettors can register themselves so gambling outlets will refuse to let them gamble.
 Unless a bettor struggles with a gambling problem, it’s not a list that most bettors have to worry about.

 No. Sportsbooks are specifically for betting on sports games.
 Online casinos offer casino games.
-The reason sportsbooks came up so often in this article is because the Michigan Gaming Control Board created rules governing sportsbooks first.
-Since those were the only new ways to gamble in Michigan, casinos made partnerships that would give them a sportsbook in March 2019, and online casinos when the licenses were finally ready.
+The reason sportsbooks came up so often in this article is that the Michigan Gaming Control Board created rules governing sportsbooks first.
+Retail sportsbooks started opening in Michigan in early 2020 whereas online casinos and online sportsbooks have not yet launched.